Mesocyclone: Formation

 One of the main ingredients for mesocyclogenesis is the presence of strong changes in wind speed over distance and direction with height, also known as horizontal and vertical wind shear.
 This shear classically coincides with the presence of a strong trough which may lead to an extratropical cyclone, a type of cyclone that forms through the interactions between cold and warm air, known as baroclinicity.
 The pressure and temperature gradients between warm and cold air cause these changes in the wind with height and over distance.
-The resulting sheared wind field is said to have horizontal vorticity, or the local tendency of the flowing fluid (here, air) to rotate, which is a property fundamental to any flow where velocity gradients exist.
+The resulting sheared wind field is said to have horizontal vorticity, or the local tendency of the flowing fluid (here, air) to rotate, which is a property inherent to any flow where velocity gradients exist.

 The associated vorticity is often incorrectly depicted as a horizontally-rolling vortex that is directly tilted into the vertical by a rising updraft.
-However, in the majority of cases, the environment is horizontally homogenous with horizontal roll vortexes being absent.
+However, in the majority of cases, the environment is horizontally homogenous with said vortexes being absent.
 Horizontal vorticity can instead be thought as an imaginary paddle wheel that is set spinning by the winds that change with height.
 These winds move the top and bottom of the wheel at different speeds along the horizontal direction, causing it to twist along its axis.
 This local tendency for rotation, or twisting, is what the updraft reorients, rather than a literal tube or vortex of rotating air.
 When an updraft forms in this environment, ascending air parcels encounter faster sheared air across height, which is entrained and turbulently mixed at the edge of the updraft, exchanging horizontal momentum.
-The rising air at the edge speeds up sideways faster than it's moving inward, forcing inner slower air to then also move faster horizontally.
+The rising air at the edge of the updraft speeds up sideways faster than it is moving inward, forcing inner slower air to then also move faster horizontally.
 Air parcels then begin to curve as they move towards and overshoot the updraft's center of low pressure, following into a spiral as the process repeats.
 As the air parcels curve they also rotate about their axis due to the wind shear's twisting motion.
 This curving, spiraling or rotating motion of the wind can exist without the air necessarily spinning as a vortex.

 At this point, the updraft is then said to have differentially advected the momentum of the sheared flow; that is, the differences between the flowing air over a horizontal direction is translated to a vertical direction, resulting in curvature vorticity or the apparent curving and spiraling seen in the rising air (only when horizontal vorticity is streamwise, or parallel to the updraft's inflow).
 However only a segment of a vortex arises; the streamlines are not closed, and there are asymmetries as not all air parcels are rising equally or spiraling at the same rate and direction, so true uniform rotation does not yet exist.
 In order for organized rotation (an enclosed vortex) to exist, the resulting curvature vorticity must be partially converted to vertical shear vorticity.